Call me weird. Right up front.

-Not only do they look adorable, they are a fun and a delicious treat.
+Not only do they look adorable, but they are also a fun and delicious treat.
 They are also a great way to pass the time with your kids!
-The perfect messy weekend project that you need to bring some smiles to their little faces!
+The perfect messy weekend project that you need to bring some smiles to their little faces.

 28. Deviled Egg Star Pops